-Richie Rich is one of those movies that mark your childhood – it’s fun to watch and it teaches us that no amount of money can make up for true friendship.
+Richie Rich is one of those movies that mark your childhood – it’s fun to watch, the storyline is predictable enough not to truly worry about its brave little protagonists, and it teaches us that no amount of money can make up for true friendship.

 The Biltmore Estate — The story of America’s largest home